Samsung Galaxy S23 Ultra in review: Finally with Snapdragon processor

 Conclusion on the Samsung Galaxy S23 Ultra

-After the Samsung Galaxy S22 Ultra disappointed me a little, I am now almost completely convinced of the S23 Ultra, because the two biggest criticisms of the last few years have finally been resolved.
-By that I mean, of course, the battery life and the performance, which thanks to the Qualcomm Snapdragon 8 Gen2 are finally at flagship level.
-At least in terms of battery life, there is currently hardly any other Android flagship that can match the Samsung Galaxy S23 Ultra.
-As a user of the HUAWEI Mate 50 Pro only dream…
+After the Samsung Galaxy S22 Ultra disappointed me a little, I am now almost completely convinced by the S23 Ultra, because the two biggest criticisms of the last few years have finally been addressed.
+By that, of course, I mean the battery life and the performance, which are now finally at flagship level thanks to the Qualcomm Snapdragon 8 Gen2.
+At least in terms of battery life, hardly any other Android flagship can currently match the Samsung Galaxy S23 Ultra.
+As a user of the HUAWEI Mate 50 Pro, I can only dream of such runtimes...

 Otherwise, the smartphone delivers an all-round successful overall package with almost no weaknesses.
 As usual, the design is excellent, the display is great, the cameras are decent and all the other points (loudspeakers, fingerprint sensor, vibration motor, S-Pen,...) are on a very high level.